 Maintaining Long-Term Momentum

 Overnight success is a myth.
-Meaningful platforms develop over years of consistent effort.
-Expect slow growth initially, then acceleration as compound effects kick in.
+Meaningful platforms develop over years of consistent effort — slow growth first, then acceleration as compound effects kick in.
+Every post, email, and connection adds to the foundation.
+Authors who persist while others quit eventually command the attention they’ve earned.

 Getting Started Today